-2.3 Stage 2 - Assessing our response to non-compliance
+Stage 2 - Assessing our response to the failings.

-- 2.4 The purpose of Stage 2 is to guide our inspectors to determine the best response to the identified non-compliance.
-We will consider what leadership and governance arrangements are in place to address the non-compliance and whether these arrangements are adequate along with: - a) impact on and/or potential risk to the health and well-being of people accessing the service - b) likelihood that the non-compliance will continue or reoccur - 2.5 We assess the impact on and/or potential risk to the health and well-being of people accessing the service, using the following:
+- 2.2.
+During this stage we will consider what leadership and governance arrangements are in place to address the failings and whether these arrangements are adequate, along with: - a) impact on or likely risk to the well-being of people accessing the service. - b) likelihood that the failings will continue or reoccur. - 2.3.
+We assess the impact on and/or potential risk to the well-being of people using the service as below: